The East Coast Expedition

 our UK team

 Welcome to Svalbard.
 We will greet you at the airport and escort you to your accommodation in the city.
 Don't worry if your flight arrives in the middle of the night, we provide 24 hour airport transfers.

-Distribution, verification and familiarization with our equipment ready for tomorrow’s departure by tank.
+Distribution, verification and familiarization with our equipment ready for tomorrow’s departure by Snowcat.
 Today is a chance to meet everyone, to prepare for our adventure and to explore the northernmost city on the planet, Longyearbyen.

 Into the wilderness!
-We load our expedition equipment and set off in a tank towards Rabotbreen glacier, the starting point of our
+We load our expedition equipment and set off in a Snowcat towards Rabotbreen glacier, the starting point of our

 expedition, far from civilization.
 (Yes, a Snowcat!).